The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 6. The Rotator

 It’s probably one of the first things you notice when you enter Emerald Park!
 The Rotator is an inverting frisbee ride with outward-facing seats that’s 31 metres tall.
 It goes higher and higher on each swing as it spins you around.
+It was built by the Italian manufacturer SBF Visa Group and is a Maxi Dance Party 360 model.
 It’s really good fun.
 Interesting fact – when The Rotator first arrived at what was then Tayto Park in 2014, it did a full 360, going all the way around but was modified because people were too scared to go on it.
+It now swings to a maximum angle of 120 degrees which is still terrifying enough!

 The Rotator will rotate you, but not all the way around.